Sweet Potato & Gnocchi Soup

 - Ladle into bowls & sprinkle with a little garnish of fresh basil.

+Change up your greens by using torn kale leaves instead.
+They won't wilt as much so you'll have a little extra texture.
 Tastes great as a broth base, however, it is especially delicious when sour cream is blended in during the final step.